2022 North Carolina Education Lottery 200

 The 2022 North Carolina Education Lottery 200 was the tenth stock car race of the 2022 NASCAR Camping World Truck Series and the 20th iteration of the event.
 The race was held on Friday, May 27, 2022, in Concord, North Carolina at Charlotte Motor Speedway, a 1.5 mi permanent quad-oval racetrack.
-The race was increased from 134 laps to 143 laps, due to several NASCAR overtime finishes, Ross Chastain, driving for Niece Motorsports, would take the win, after taking advantage of the lead on the final restart.
+The race was increased from 134 laps to 143 laps, due to several overtime finishes, Ross Chastain, driving for Niece Motorsports, would take the win, after taking advantage of the lead on the final restart.
 It was his 4th career NASCAR Camping World Truck Series win, and his first of the season.
 To fill out the podium, Grant Enfinger of GMS Racing and John Hunter Nemechek of Kyle Busch Motorsports would finish second and third, respectively.

 Background

 Charlotte Motor Speedway is a motorsport complex located in Concord, North Carolina, 13 mi outside Charlotte.
 The complex features a 1.5 mi quad oval track that hosts NASCAR racing including the prestigious Coca-Cola 600 on Memorial Day weekend, and the Bank of America Roval 400.
 The speedway was built in 1959 by Bruton Smith and is considered the home track for NASCAR with many race teams located in the Charlotte area.
 The track is owned and operated by Speedway Motorsports with Greg Walter as track president.

 The 2000 acre complex also features a state-of-the-art 0.25 mi drag racing strip, ZMAX Dragway.
 It is the only all-concrete, four-lane drag strip in the United States and hosts NHRA events.
 Alongside the drag strip is a state-of-the-art clay oval that hosts dirt racing including the World of Outlaws finals among other popular racing events.